 Of all the estate planning tools available to you, a revocable living trust is the most flexible.
 It can be modified or terminated at any time as many times as you wish.
 So, if your financial or family situations change, your trust can change with them.
 If you want to appoint another trustee or add or remove beneficiaries, you have that option.

 Assets in a revocable living trust are protected by the Federal Deposit Insurance Corporation (FDIC).
 This means that money you keep in the trust’s bank account is insured by the FDIC.

 Funds in a revocable living trust are also protected from creditors of your beneficiaries.
 Note that this protection does not apply to you as the trust’s grantor.

-A revocable living trust can reduce state taxes if you live in a state that imposes its own estate tax.
+A revocable living trust can reduce state taxes especially if you want to transfer real property to your children or grand children.
 Note, however, that no such benefit exists for federal estate taxes and other taxes imposed during your lifetime.